zackiles/hypermix/README.md

 ## Overview

-Hypermix bridges the gap between repomix and agentic development environment.
-Once you add a mix, like a remote repo, it takes over and tracks token usage across your mixes, intelligently tuning your settings in real-time.
-Hypermix adds ergonomics to your workflows by:
+Hypermix bridges the gap between repomix, your project, and your agentic development environment.
+It tracks token usage across your mixes, intelligently tuning your settings and agent instructions in real-time.
+Hypermix adds ergonomics to your workflows.

 ### How It Works